BenBobell00/BenBobell00.github.io/_teaching/2014-spring-teaching-1.md

 location: "Princeton, New Jersey"
 ---

-  -Mentored undergraduates in research, course selection, and department culture as part of the Peer Physics Mentorship (PPM) program.
+  - Mentored undergraduates in research, course selection, and department culture as part of the Peer Physics Mentorship (PPM) program.

-  -Assisted admitted physics and mathematics students by providing an overview of Princeton's resources, programs, and culture.
+  - Assisted admitted physics and mathematics students by providing an overview of Princeton's resources, programs, and culture.